jrocco2/invest_scraper/README.md

 ## Deploy
 ![start_up](https://github.com/jrocco2/invest_scraper/blob/master/screenshots/SpiderKeeper1.JPG)

-Now that the crawler is setup we can use the Scraypd and SpiderKeeper packages to keep the project running in the background as well as schedule periodic jobs and montior performance.
+Now that the crawler is setup, we can use the Scraypd and SpiderKeeper packages to keep the project running in the background as well as schedule periodic jobs and montior performance.

 In the project root directory run the 'scrapyd' command.
 ```